 The Maricopa Millions Open Educational Resources Project

 During the 2012/2013 academic year, then-Provost Dr. Maria Harper-Marinick requested that an ad-hoc team look into the possibility of consolidating and expanding the many OER projects across the District into a strategic and systemic district-wide initiative.
-Their vision, the Maricopa Millions Open Educational Resources (MMOER) Project, intended to reduce educational costs for students while providing immediate and permanent access to learning resources.
+Their vision, the Maricopa Millions Open Educational Resources (MMOER) Project is intended to reduce educational costs for students while providing immediate and permanent access to learning resources.
 Spending less money on textbooks and materials fosters greater access to materials for students, which may enable them to stay on track with completing their courses.

-The Maricopa Millions OER Project includes developing a strategic, sustainable OER infrastructure that includes awareness, professional development, OER development and technical support, marketing, and technical structure.
+The Maricopa Millions OER Project includes developing a strategic, sustainable OER infrastructure that includes awareness, professional development, OER development, and technical support, marketing, and technical structure.
 In order for OER to be successful at MCCCD, in 2013 an OER strategic planning and implementation team was established, under the leadership of Lisa Young, Paul Golisch, and Alisa Cooper.
 Maricopa Millions is now an ongoing initiative led by the OER Steering Team, a district-wide committee that strives to include representatives from every sector of the institution and from each of the colleges.
 The team is led by co-chairs Matthew Bloom (SCC English Faculty and Faculty-in-Residence OER Coordinator) and Sian Proctor (SMCC Geology, Sustainability, & Planetary Science Faculty).